Charles J. Sykes: Where the Right Went Wrong

 At one time, the Left had a monopoly not merely of the media and academia, but also of the world of policy think tanks.
 But the playing field was changed by the development of an intellectual infrastructure — including The Heritage Foundation, the Bradley Foundation, the American Enterprise Institute — that has redefined what was possible for conservatism.
 It became possible to challenge the Left on policy grounds, win the war of ideas, and win elections.

-There was, of course, justifiable disillusionment with the Washington, DC, insider/elite who have been co-opted by the beltway culture, but there was something else going on as well: an assault on intellectual traditions of conservative civility.
+There was, of course, justifiable disillusionment with the Washington, D.C., insider/elite who have been co-opted by the beltway culture, but there was something else going on as well: an assault on intellectual traditions of conservative civility.
 This went beyond candidate Trump’s serial insults of conservatives — Charles Krauthammer was a dummy/loser/clown; George Will was “dopey”; Bill Kristol had “lost all respect”; Rich Lowry was the “worst”; and so on.

 Trump’s targets were unusual because they were not politicians or officeholders.
 But all of them were heirs to the conservative intellectual tradition and a culture that had once placed a value on thoughtfulness, experience, intelligence, and a coherent philosophy of man and his relationship to the state.
 What we were seeing was, in effect, a repudiation of the conservative mind.